mhhollomon/yalr/docs/analyzer.md

 - Register name (and maybe pattern) as terminal symbol
     - check if unique and warn
 - Do `@lexeme` processing
+- Attempt to parse the pattern using the appropriate parser.
+- Check that non-void symbols have an action.

 ### skip
 - Register name (and maybe pattern) as terminal symbol
     - check if unique and warn
+- Attempt to parse the pattern using the appropriate parser.

 ### assoc
 - Update terms as needed with appropriate guards